smartsendio/woocommerce/smart-send-logistics/readme.txt

 == Description ==

 Complete shipping solution for PostNord, GLS and Bring.
-Setup shipping methods with rates automatically calculated based on products, shipping address, weight, subtotal and much more.
-Show closest pickup points to the customer during checkout and create shipping labels directly from the WooCommerce admin panel.
+Setup shipping methods with rates calculated based on products, shipping address, weight, subtotal and much more.
+Show pickup points to the customer during checkout and create shipping labels directly from the WooCommerce admin panel.

 Supported carriers: